JonnieSparkles/ar-io-tools/README.md

   - @ transaction ID
   - Timestamps and duration
   - Purchase details
 - Save results to a timestamped JSON file in the `output` directory
 - Handle network timeouts and errors gracefully
 - Automatically creates the `output` folder if it doesn't exist

+---

+## Tool: Gateway Details Fetcher

+### Description

+The Gateway Details Fetcher script retrieves data about AR.IO Gateways, with options for full or summary details:

+**Summary Details Include:**
+- Gateway Address
+- FQDN (Fully Qualified Domain Name)
+- Operator Stake
+- Status
+- Weights

+**Full Details Additionally Include:**
+- Observer Address
+- Settings (including label, note, port, properties, protocol)
+- Start Timestamp
+- Stats (epoch information)
+- Vaults

+The script fetches all available gateway records and saves them with your choice of detail level.

+---

+### Features

+- Interactive prompt to choose between full details or summary
+- Fetch all gateway records from the AR.IO network
+- Process and organize gateway data
+- Save results to a timestamped JSON file in the `output` directory
+- Handle network timeouts and errors gracefully
+- Automatically creates the `output` folder if it doesn't exist